Addiction Counselling (including Alcohol, Drugs and Pornography)

 (*detox must be undertaken in the care of a regulated addiction service (privately or NHS-funded) )

 Daily messaging contact (inc. weekends, with reasonable boundaries discussed)

-Please note: If your income has been significantly affected by the Covid crisis and you want to discuss a concessionary fee to help you through these difficult times, please drop me a message or email.
+Please note: If you want to discuss a concessionary fee, please drop me a message or email.